 As we age, our metabolism slows down, which leads to a decrease in muscle mass and an increase in fat stored in our bodies.
 This natural change can cause some people to gain weight faster than before.
 Obesity is a national epidemic and it does not discriminate with age.
 The national average of elderly American citizens that classify as obese is 27% with a higher prevalence among those aged 65‒74.

-At South Coast Post Acute, our qualified nutritionists and doctors understand how hard it is to lose weight, especially with age playing a critical role in our physical capabilities.
+At South Coast Post Acute, our qualified nutritionists and doctors understand how hard it is meet weight loss goals, especially with age playing a critical role in our physical capabilities.
 If you or a loved one is trying to lose weight, consider these recommendations that we practice in our post acute facilities.

 Be Watchful of Portions: For every decade we get older, we need 100 calories less than the year before for our daily caloric consumption.
 With that being said, portion sizes can become an issue if we persist with the serving amounts that we are used to.
 For example, scaling back from two scoops of ice cream to just one scoop can cut out 200 calories.
 Being mindful of portion sizes can help maintain proper levels of caloric intake.